nickurban/nickurban.com/_posts/2014-03-31-the-four-dignities-of-shambhala.md

 ---

 <div class='alert alert-info'>
-  This post is one in a series about the Shambhala teachings presented by Chogyam Trungpa.
+  This post is one in a series about the Shambhala teachings presented by
+  <a href='https://en.wikipedia.org/wiki/Chogyam_Trungpa'>Chogyam Trungpa</a>.
   <br>
   In the previous post, I discussed the concept of
   <em><a href='/blog/the-magic-of-drala'>drala</a></em>,
   or elemental reality.
 </div>

-In the symbolism of Shambhala, four animals appear over and over again:
+In the symbolism of [Shambhala], four animals appear over and over again:
 The Tiger, the Lion, the Garuda, and the Dragon.
 Each represents one of the "four dignities" or noble attributes of the warrior.
 The four dignities are a metaphor by which Trungpa describes the